thunderbird/appointment/README.md

     git clone https://github.com/thundernest/appointment
     ```

-2. Install and run python backend
+2. Install and run python backend (it's recommended to do this in a virtual environment)

     ```bash
     cd appointment